Geoff Chappell - Software Analyst

 Meanwhile, of course, the CPU manufacturers who were initially excluded from having Windows use their cmpxchg8b instruction will naturally have wanted to sell their processors.
 Even once they obtained recognition in new Windows versions, they will just as naturally have wanted to sell their processors even to people who might want to run an early build of Windows NT 4.0.
 To avoid the bug check on these versions, the processor must start with CX8 clear.
-Inevitably, these vendors developed ways to turn the CX8 bit off, and perhaps even to have it off by default.
+Inevitably, these vendors developed ways to turn the CX8 bit off, and even to have it turned off by default.
 After all, if they’re going to sell a CPU for use in computers that might be sold to just about anyone, then to compete at all they need that all Windows versions are at least usable on their processors, even if the kernel’s execution without cmpxchg8b is less than optimal.
 Competing equally might then be possible if Microsoft would make up for the earlier omission and build into new versions of its kernel some recognition of these processors’ support for cmpxchg8b and perhaps even to turn the CX8 bit back on.
 Microsoft did eventually do this, but again it didn’t rush.

-Starting with version 5.1, which is also the first version that won’t start without support for CMPXCHG8B, the Windows kernel makes special cases for processors that may implement the CMPXCHG8B instruction but do not show the CX8 bit in the feature flags.
+Starting with version 5.1, which is also the first version that won’t start without support for cmpxchg8b, the Windows kernel makes special cases for processors that may implement the cmpxchg8b instruction but do not show the CX8 bit in the feature flags.
 These provisions remain in the 32-bit kernel until at least the 1803 release of Windows 10.
-The processors that are catered for are identified by the vendor strings GenuineTMx86, CentaurHauls and RiseRiseRise.
+The processors that are catered for are identified by the vendor strings GenuineTMx86, CentaurHauls and (a little later) RiseRiseRise.
 The following notes describe the provisions as actually made by the Windows kernel, and are in no way concerned with how well the implementation corresponds with documentation by the vendors.